cmclellen/cmclellen.github.io/resume.markdown

         - Helped develop a Customer portal built using React fronting an Azure Function hosted API.
         - Drove the alignment with the key pillars of the Azure (WAF) Well-Architected Framework.
         - Delivered bi-weekly presentations to the customer, showcasing the latest features that had been implemented and in so doing, communicated tangible progress.
-        - Remediated issues identified during the PEN testing excercise.
+        - Remediated issues identified during the PEN testing exercise.
         - Developed the IaC scripts to provision resources to Azure, including provisioning and configuration of Azure Front Door and WAF (Web Application Firewall).

       - name: Adica
         type: Migration of SQL Server BI workloads to Azure
         characteristics:
-        - Built out the Solution Architecture Design document outline the current & target state architecture (with use of conceptual, logical and physical diagrams), RAID register, functional & non-functional requirements (with reference to the pillars of the WAF).
+        - Authored the Solution Architecture Design document outlining the current & target state architecture (with use of conceptual, logical and physical diagrams), RAID register, functional & non-functional requirements (with reference to the pillars of the Well-Architected Framework).
         - Devised plan to run old and new systems in parallel so that they could be switched over when given the green light.
         - Built out the IaC Terraform scripts to provision resources for the various environments to Azure.
-        - Configured Windows Auth with an Azure hosted SQL MI enabling authorized domain users to login using their AD accounts.
+        - Configured Windows Auth with an Azure hosted SQL MI enabling authorised domain users to login using their AD accounts.

       - name: Nido Early Schools
         type: Azure integration
         characteristics:
-        - Architected and implemented an integration solution using Azure Durable Functions to orchestrate data synchronization across systems triggered by webhooks.
+        - Architected and implemented an integration solution using Azure Durable Functions to orchestrate data synchronisation across systems triggered by webhooks.
         - Built out the Azure DevOps pipelines to provision resources via IaC and build, test and deploy the applications to Azure to the various environments.

       - name: Mind Australia
         type: Python development
         characteristics:
-        - Developed a Python based application that ingested files into a database incororating structured logging, dependency injection & unit tests.
+        - Developed a Python based application that ingested files into a database incorporating structured logging, dependency injection & unit tests.

   - company: Vanguard
     company_description: Global investment management company